About Allan Chipoyi - Pindula, Local Knowledge

 Chipoyi was arrested on 3 March 2021 alongside three other students and they were all charged with disorderly conduct in a public place as defined in section 41 of the Criminal Law (Codification and Reform) Act.[2]

-Chipoyi, who was 21 at the time of his arrest was arrested together with Pritchard Paradzayi aged 21 years, Falon Dunga aged 22 years, and Glen Magaya aged 21 years.
+Chipoyi, was 21 at the time of his arrest.
+He was arrested together with Pritchard Paradzayi, aged 21 years, Falon Dunga, aged 22 years, and Glen Magaya, aged 21 years.

 Trial and Acquittal